rachelHey/metricsWG/README.md

 In general WG meetings, each member organization sends one representative.

-## How to get in contact
+## How to get involved and stay in contact

+If you want to be involved in our WG fill in [the application form](https://docs.google.com/forms/d/e/1FAIpQLSel_-8VMePnxEmZQsODbHl7gKR85fPeQq16v5MIxNFc6s0JSg/viewform?usp=sf_link) to become a member.
+If you are accepted (which you most likely will), we will include you in all communication.

-You can request to [join our email list](https://docs.google.com/forms/d/1gfVn4NiQKjWJsFWXDT9IpDJUQIRrTG4LQRe4FyLYj98/edit).
-(The email list is a closed list which requires our approval).
+The email list is a closed list which requires our approval You can subscribe to our public [mailing list](https://docs.google.com/forms/d/e/1FAIpQLSdZ60aB_7p69MCG5W_NfWBOU-QYctQvwO1Q0Om2KJYeh-b-6w/viewform?usp=sf_link).
+If you want to unsubscribe please inform a member of the steering committee.

 For direct inquiries, you can contact any member of the steering committee: